 Tip 6 – Phone a friend

-As you do so you may see the difference between the way you have a conversation about it and the way you present your idea and you may wish to then focus on being more conversational.
+As you do so, you may see the difference between the way you have a conversation about it and the way you present your idea.

 Tip 7 – Challenge your beliefs

 A belief is nothing more than a thought we keep thinking over and over again.